By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 You want one thing and your partner wants another.
 It is easy to slip from disagreement to seeing your partner as the obstacle to getting what you want.
 Many couples start out with a conflict about a simple thing, household chores for example, but this conflict quickly escalates to an all-out attack on the partner.

-Moving from complaining that you partner does not clean up after themselves in the kitchen to an all out global condemnation of them as a filthy, dirty slob is sure to damage your relationship.
+Moving from complaining that your partner does not clean up after themselves in the kitchen to an all-out global condemnation of them as a filthy, dirty slob is sure to damage your relationship.

 Focus on the blame and make each other wrong.